akto-api-security/envoy-module/README.md

         image: <your-docker-id>/istio-proxy:latest
         env:
         - name: AKTO_KAFKA_IP
-          # you will find this on your akto dashboard after you've deployed the traffic processing stack.
+          # you will find this on your akto dashboard after you've deployed the traffic processing stack using akto.
           value: "<AKTO_NLB_IP>:9092"
       volumes:
       - name: tmp